Art forgery: Dealers

 Certain art dealers and auction houses have been alleged to be overly eager to accept forgeries as genuine and sell them quickly to turn a profit.
 If a dealer finds the work is a forgery, they may quietly withdraw the piece and return it to its previous ownergiving the forger an opportunity to sell it elsewhere.

 For example, New York art gallery M. Knoedler & Co. sold $80 million of fake artworks claimed to be by Abstract Expressionist artists between 1994 and 2008.
 During this time, Glafira Rosales brought in about 40 paintings she claimed were genuine and sold them to gallery president Ann Freedman.
 Claimed to be by the likes of Mark Rothko and Jackson Pollock, the paintings were all in fact forgeries by Pei-Shen Qian, an unknown Chinese artist and mathematician living in Queens.
 In 2013, Rosales entered a guilty plea to charges of wire fraud, money laundering, and tax evasion.
 In July 2017, Rosales was ordered by a federal judge to pay US$81 million to victims of the fraud.
 Pei-Shen Qian was indicted but fled to China and was not prosecuted.
 The final lawsuit connected with the case was settled in 2019.
 The case became the subject of a Netflix documentary Made You Look: The True Story About Fake Art, released in 2020.

-Some forgers have created false paper trails relating to a piece in order to make the work appear genuine.
+Some forgers have created false paper trails relating to a piece to make the work appear genuine.
 British art dealer John Drewe created false documents of provenance for works forged by his partner John Myatt, and even inserted pictures of forgeries into the archives of prominent art institutions.
 In 2016, Eric Spoutz plead guilty to one count of wire fraud related to the sale of hundreds of falsely attributed artworks to American masters, accompanied by forged provenance documents.
 Spoutz was sentenced to 41 months in federal prison and ordered to forfeit the $1.45 million he made from the scheme and pay $154,100 in restitution.

 Experts and institutions may also be reluctant to admit their own fallibility.
 Art historian Thomas Hoving estimates that various types of forged art comprise up to 40% of the art market, though others find this estimate to be absurdly high.

-The Canadian art forger, David Voss created thousands of forgeries of Indigenous artworks, in particular the work of the Anishmaabe artist Norval Morrisseau, of the Ojibway Bingwi Neyaashi Anishinaabek First Nation who had been deceased since 1987.
+The Canadian art forger David Voss created thousands of forgeries of Indigenous artworks, in particular the work of the Anishmaabe artist Norval Morrisseau, of the Ojibway Bingwi Neyaashi Anishinaabek First Nation who had been deceased since 1987.
 He has forged documents between 1996 and 2019 as a part of a fraud ring that was based in Thunder Bay, Ontario.
 Working with a ring of eight people, they committed the largest art fraud in Canada, and Artforum magazine claims it was the "world's biggest art fraud."